 This initial revision of the device represents the most basic level of functionality required to allow USB input device emulation in an embedded device for speech recognition.
 There are a number of additional features which could be added at a later stage including a built in display and/or menu to allow customization of the device and/or the display of contextual information like processed commands.

 It would also be possible to integrate the text-to-keypress conversion functionality on-device, with a simple protocol extension allowing for transition between different keyboard layouts, thus removing the need to include this in implementation libraries and therefore offloading the primary device.

-[22]
+It would also be possible to make use of PS/2 emulation as an alternative to USB HID if functionality such as NKRO (N-Key Roll Over) [22] was required, allowing for more than the 6 keys available through USB HID to be pressed at a time.

 References